mathisve/MonteCarloPrediction/README.md

 # MonteCarloPrediction
-Predict value of asset using [Monte Carlo Algorithm.](https://en.wikipedia.org/wiki/Monte_Carlo_algorithm)
+Displays and helps analyze the value of an asset using the [Monte Carlo Algorithm.](https://en.wikipedia.org/wiki/Monte_Carlo_algorithm)

 ## Images
 This code can produce images and data like this: